knative/docs/docs/serving/istio-authorization.md

 To add the `/metrics` and `/healthz` paths to the AuthorizationPolicy:

-1. Create a YAML file for your AuthorizationPolicy using the example below:
+1. Create a YAML file for your AuthorizationPolicy using the following example:

     ```yaml
     apiVersion: security.istio.io/v1beta1